 A grade 1 symbol indicator is generally not required where an abbreviation has internal full stops.
 Letters cannot be misread as wordsigns where punctuation occurs in the middle of the sequence.
+Refer to page 139.

 Contractions may be used in abbreviations.